1Password/for-open-source/README.md

 https://github.com/hansemannn/ti.onepassword

 ### Broadcast
 The broadcast app is a way of connecting groups in chat rooms over SMS, no app required!
-Users can be invited, leave, and mute chat rooms with with others that have similar interests or friends of friends that haven't shared phone numbers yet.
+Users can be invited, leave, and mute chat rooms with others that have similar interests or friends of friends that haven't shared phone numbers yet.
 Text one number and broadcast your text to the whole group! https://github.com/rkk09c/Broadcast

 ### PyGotham